 Supernumerary teeth are extra teeth that develop beyond the normal count of 20 baby teeth or 32 permanent teeth.
 While they might sound harmless, these extra teeth can block permanent teeth from erupting properly, cause severe crowding, create painful cysts, or damage neighboring teeth.
 At Dental Sedation Ottawa, we specialize in the gentle, precise removal of supernumerary teeth using comprehensive sedation options—from mild relaxation to complete sleep—ensuring your child receives expert surgical care without fear or anxiety.

-Supernumerary means "extra" or "more than the standard number."
+Supernumerary means 'extra' or 'more than the standard number.'
 These additional teeth develop when tooth buds form incorrectly during early childhood dental development.
 About 1-4% of children develop at least one supernumerary tooth, and they occur about twice as often in males as females.

 These extra teeth can appear anywhere in the mouth, but they most commonly develop in specific locations: between the upper front teeth (called a mesiodens), behind the upper molars (fourth molars or distomolars), or occasionally beside the canines.
 Some supernumerary teeth erupt normally into the mouth and are visible, but many remain hidden beneath the gums (impacted) and are only discovered through dental X-rays.